 Magenta Brennan is a student, and Studiosity user, studying a Bachelor of Psychological Sciences with a minor in Indigenous Studies at Swinburne University.

-As the semester comes to an end, it's the perfect time for students to reflect back on our last semester, thinking about what worked well and not so well.
+As we enter a new semester, it's the perfect time for students to reflect back on our last semester, thinking about what worked well and not so well.
 Did we set ourselves up with a good study routine?
 Were we using all the available resources?

 In my own reflection, I found a few things worked really well for me, and I'd love to share them with you: